glowingthumb/RaspImgConfig/THEORY.md

 8. Connect the USB power cable from the board to you PC/Laptop or to a power adapter.
 9. After you insert the USB power cable you will see in the monitor a configuration prompt asking you to continue.
 You will have to use your keyboard to navigate.
-10.You can now use the the board in graphical mode with X enabled or command line mode through SSH using network, you will find a lot of articles over the internet related to this.
+10.You can now use the board in graphical mode with X enabled or command line mode through SSH using network, you will find a lot of articles over the internet related to this.

 Playing with real hardware is lot more fun than virtualization.
 You can also use QEMU on Linux to